What Smishing (SMS Phishing) Is and How to Protect Yourself

 How can I tell if a text message is a smishing attempt?

-Look for unsolicited requests for personal information, urgent calls to action, suspicious links, and generic greetings—these are red flags signaling a smishing attempt.
+Look for unsolicited requests for personal information, urgent calls to action, suspicious links, and generic greetings—these are red flags signaling attempt.

 What should I do if I accidentally clicked on a smishing link?